 QES Che cklist Requirements Response c) Carbon offsets are verified by an independent third party verifier.
-Section 6 d) Credits from carbon offset projects are only issued after the emission reductions Section 6 e) Credits from carbon offset projects are retired within 12 months from the date of the declaration of achievement Section 6 f) Provision for event related option of 36 months to be added here Not applicable g) Credits from carbon offset projects are supported by publicly available project documentation on a registry which shall provide information about the offset project, quantification methodology and validation and verification procedures Section 6 h) Credits from carbon offset projects are stored and retired in an independent credible registry Section 6 credits a ument the quantity or GHG emissions credits and the type and nature of ctually purchased including the number and type of credits used and the iod over which credits were generated. a) Which GHG emissions have been offset Section 6 b) The actual amount of carbon offset Section 6 c) The type of credits and projects involved Section 6 d) The number and type of carbon credits used and the time period over which the credits have been generated Section 6 e) For events, a rationale to support any retirement of credits in excess of 12 months including details of any legacy emission savings, taken into account Not applicable f) Information regarding the retirement/cancellation of carbon credits to prevent their use by others including a link to the registry or equivalent publicly available record, where the credit has been retired Section 6 13) Spec ify the type of conformity assessment.
-Other party validation neutralit de statements of validation where declarations of achievement of carbon y are validated by a third party certifier or second party organizations.
-Section 1 Declaration of Carbon Neutrality concern Section 1 e QES publicly available and provide a reference to any freely accessible ion upon which substantiation depends (e.g. via websites).
+Section 6 d) Credits from carbon offset projects are only issued after the emission reductions Section 6 e) Credits from carbon offset projects are retired within 12 months from the date of the declaration of achievement Section 6 f) Provision for event related option of 36 months to be added here Not applicable g) Credits from carbon offset projects are supported by publicly available project documentation on a registry which shall provide information about the offset project, quantification methodology and validation and verification procedures Section 6 h) Credits from carbon offset projects are stored and retired in an independent credible registry Section 6 credits a ument the quantity or GHG emissions credits and the type and nature of ictually purchased including the number and type of credits used and the iod over which credits were generated. a) Which GHG emissions have been offset Section 6 b) The actual amount of carbon offset Section 6 c) The type of credits and projects involved Section 6 d) The number and type of carbon credits used and the time period over which the credits have been generated Section 6 e) For events, a rationale to support any retirement of credits in excess of 12 months including details of any legacy emission savings, taken into account Not applicable f) Information regarding the retirement/cancellation of carbon credits to prevent their use by others including a link to the registry or equivalent publicly available record, where the credit has been retired Section 6 13) Spec ify the type of conformity assessment.
+Other party validation neutralit 15) Date Ide statements of validation where declarations of achievement of carbon ty are validated by a third party certifier or second party organizations.
+It the QES and have it signed by the senior representative of the entity and Section 1 Declaration of Carbon Neutrality Section 1 eu. e QES publicly available and provide a reference to any freely accessible tion upon which substantiation depends (e.g. via websites).
 Final QES to be made publicly available via the Upwing Energy website.